 - The Ex-officio Secretary to the GST Council is the Revenue Secretary of India

-- The Central Board of Excise and Customs (CBEC) is a chairperson and a permanent, non-voting invitee for all the meetings of the GST Council
+- The Central Board of Excise and Customs (CBEC) is a chairperson and a permanent, non-voting invitee for all the meetings of the GST Council.

 - A post for Additional Secretary to the GST Council would be created.
 This post would be equivalent to the level of the Additional Secretary to the Indian Government.

-- At the level of Joint Secretary of the GST Council, four posts of commissioner would be created in the GST Council Secretariat
+- At the level of Joint Secretary of the GST Council, four posts of commissioner would be created in the GST Council Secretariat.

-- The GST Council Secretariat would consist of officers on a deputation basis appointed from the Central as well as the State Governments
+- The GST Council Secretariat would consist of officers on a deputation basis appointed from the Central as well as the State Governments.

-Structure of the GST Council
+Structure of GST Council

 The structure of the GST Council is determined by Article 279 (1) of the amended Constitution of India.
 This Article states that the GST Council should be constituted by the President of India within a period of 60 days of the inception of Article 279A.
 The Article states that GST Council should be joint forum of the Central Government as well as the State Governments.
 It would consist of the following members –